Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-Lecture: Tuesday 3:30 to 5:00 PM in 2050 Valley Life Sciences
+Lecture: Wednesday 2:00 to 3:30 PM on Zoom

-Discussion sections: Wednesdays 2-3pm and Thursdays 3:30-4:30pm

 Readings for each week will be released on the Wednesday before class (or thereabouts).
 **Please finish the readings before class!**

-Discussion sections will cover topics to be discussed in the previous lecture.
-You are only required to attend one discussion section (total, not per week).

 Lecture topics will not be determined only by the wisdom of your instructor.
 Instead, you will collectively choose your own adventure through the material.
 To guide discussion topics, a weekly survey will be announced on Piazza.
-**Finish the weekly survey by 1 pm Tuesday!**
+**Finish the weekly survey by 12 pm Wednesday!**

 Essays
 ------